-The White House/HHS Health Sector Climate Pledge has reopened.
+The White House/HHS Health Sector Climate Pledge is now open on an ongoing basis.
 Health sector organizations can commit to emissions reduction and climate resilience goals by filling out this form and sending it to OCCHE@hhs.gov.
+We hope those signing in 2024 and onward will attempt to complete the Pledge elements due in 2023 and 2024 within six months of signing.

-We also encourage you to check out OCCHE’s Health Sector Resource Hub for information on programs and supports for health stakeholders investing in emissions reduction and resilience, including those created by the landmark Inflation Reduction Act.
+We also encourage you to check out OCCHE’s Health Sector Resource Hub for information on programs and supports for health stakeholders investing in emissions reduction and resilience, including those created by the landmark Inflation Reduction Act (IRA).
+In early 2024, OCCHE launched a Catalytic Program on utilizing the IRA and its transformative opportunities for investments in clean energy, building efficiency, building resilience and more, which you can access here.

-On Earth Day 2022, the White House and HHS launched the Health Sector Climate Pledge, a voluntary commitment to climate resilience and emissions reduction that includes cutting greenhouse gas emissions by 50 percent by 2030 and achieving net zero emissions by 2050.
-A group of 116 organizations representing 872 hospitals have signed the Pledge as of April 12, 2023.
+On Earth Day 2022, the White House and HHS launched the Health Sector Climate Pledge, a voluntary commitment by private sector healthcare organizations to climate resilience and emissions reduction that includes cutting greenhouse gas emissions by 50 percent by 2030 and achieving net zero emissions by 2050.
+A group of 143 organizations representing 960 hospitals have signed the Pledge as of November 1, 2024.
 In addition to hospitals, these stakeholders include health centers, suppliers, insurance companies, group purchasing organizations, pharmaceutical companies, and more.
 Federal systems like the Indian Health Service (IHS), Veterans Health Administration (VHA), and Military Health System (MHS) are working together to meet goals similar to those the private sector organizations have embraced.
-Combined, this means that over 1,080 federal and private sector hospitals have made such commitments, together representing over 15% of U.S. hospitals.
+Combined, this means that over 1,200 federal and private sector hospitals have made such commitments, together representing over 19% of U.S. hospitals.

 - At minimum, reduce organizational emissions by 50% by 2030 (from a baseline no earlier than 2008) and achieve net-zero by 2050, publicly accounting for progress on this goal every year.